Vollcode/CV/README.md

 # <center>Daniel Ortiz Olivares</center>
 ## <center>[Skills](#skills) | [Projects](#projects)  | [Education](#education) | [Experience](#experience) |  [Interests](#interests) | [Contact](#contact) </center>

-Recruiter, mediator, psychologist, indiscriminate gamer and junior developer would be the first things that to come up to my mind when describing myself.
-With coding I have found the perfect way to blend  my passions.
-I look forward to meeting a team where I can grow while challenging me intellectually.
+Recruiter, mediator, psychologist, indiscriminate gamer and junior developer would be how I describe myself.
+In coding I have found the perfect way to blend  my passions.
+I look forward to meeting a team where I can grow while challenging myself intellectually.

-Every new technology could easily be the next big thing, and I wish to know them inside and out before that happens.
-I am very eager to learn new tools to work with and I believe a person should never stagnate in any aspect of their life.
+Every new technology could easily be the next big thing.
+I want to know them inside out before that happens.
+I am very eager to work with new tools and I believe a person should never stagnate in any aspect of their life.
 Thus I've decided to reinvent myself through a career in software development, where I can acquire new proficiencies every single day while creating amazing programs.

 ## <a name="skills">Some virtues I've acquired</a>

 #### Curiosity

- In Makers, every week we were introduced to new technologies, and sometimes not knowing all the functionalities of a new program makes that one annoying bug impossible to solve.
-Having the curiosity to search and tweak around has helped me greatly in fixing the small daily problems that we encounter in our code.
+ Every week in Makers we were introduced to new technologies.
+Often not knowing all the functionalities of a new program made that one annoying bug impossible to solve.
+Having the curiosity to search and dig deeper has helped me immensely in fixing the small daily problems that we encounter in our code.

  In my previous roles I've discovered that the stuff I know is not only less than the stuff that I know I don't know, and much less than the the stuff that I don't know I don't know.
-However, knowing this puts me in a position of great hunger to acquire the proficiencies I've yet to master, and thanks to Makers I got all the tools I needed to feed that hunger.
+However, knowing this puts me in a position of great hunger to acquire the proficiencies I've yet to master, and thanks to Makers I have all the tools I needed to feed that hunger.

 #### Adaptability

  As a Maker, we had to work with a different person every single day, and learning quickly your pair's code and their pace is essential to a good programming day.
-Being quick to adapt to a new person has made every day a good working experience.
+Being quick to adapt to a new situation has made every day a good working experience.

  While working in banking, I had to go from office to office helping tally their numbers.
 Some offices received me warmly, others not so much, but they were all different and I had fun meeting so many people and helping them.
 And even though the experience wasn't always good, my reviews were.